Debt Help

 If you’re unable to get a mortgage and are looking to rent a home, it’s important to be aware of your rental history.

-A negative rental history can have a big impact on your ability to find a new home.
 Your rental history takes into account things like late rental payments, bounced cheques, excessive damage and previous evictions to name just a few.

-If your poor rental history has been caused by financial issues that have since been resolved, you should speak with the landlord.
 Admitting you’ve struggled with debt isn’t easy but this could be an opportunity to let your landlord know you have a better handle on your money and ability to pay.

 This can be particularly helpful if your credit score and current income reflect the fact that you have more money.